Azerbaijan shares latest data on number of vaccinated citizens | News.az

 - Society

-Some 59,288 people were vaccinated against COVID-19 in Azerbaijan on Aug.
-10, the Operational Headquarters under the Cabinet of Ministers said on Tuesday.
+Some 105,699 people were vaccinated against COVID-19 in Azerbaijan on Sept.
+1, the Operational Headquarters under the Azerbaijani Cabinet of Ministers said on Wednesday.

 The COVID-19 vaccination in Azerbaijan was launched on January 18, 2021.